-At first, I didn’t stop growing tobacco, but my wife gave me an ultimatum.
+At first, I didn’t stop growing tobacco, but my wife gave me an ultimatum: be a tobacco farmer or a dairy farmer.
 She said I had to pick one or the other and do it wholeheartedly.
 I went with dairy since the market was shifting away from tobacco.
 For the last 30 years, I’ve been a dairy farmer.
-We’ve got 1,100 head of cattle.
+We’ve got 1,100 head of dairy cattle.
 We also grow soybeans and corn.

 We’d also like to expand our operations and that requires more land.
 Land values are up, but land prices have doubled in the last two years.

 Don’t tell him this, but I like his style – we laugh!

 I’ve known Aaron for over ten years from when he worked for my previous lender.
 Aaron and I are on the same page about farming and business.
 I wasn’t happy banking where I was, and he wasn’t happy there either.
 When I found out he had changed places, I called him.
 He understood what it was like to be a farmer and was willing to fight for customers.

 We discovered we had a personal connection, too.
 Aaron’s wife grew up just a county over from us, and I have known her and her family for a long time.
 When Aaron goes to visit his in-laws, he comes and visits me too.